NTQTruongDN/openid-example/README.md

 In practical projects, it is advisable to use a management screen instead of this approach.

+In Consumer app, you might be created a callback endpoint and register this call back when you register client.

 ```shell
 # Run the following command and input the prompt
 # With native